walterhiggins/WMPJS/book-outline.md

 ... adding double-quotes around each of the object's keys.
 The built-in JSON module has 2 important functions which are used by ScriptCraft's *persist()* function:

-1. JSON.parse(string) Takes a string and tries to convert it to a Javascript object.
+1. JSON.parse(string) Takes a string and tries to convert it to a JavaScript object.
 For example: `JSON.parse("[9,5,3]")` will take the string "[9,5,3]" and return an array with 3 items: 9, 5 and 3.
 2. JSON.stringify(object) Does the opposite of JSON.parse().
-It takes a Javascript object and converts it to a string so for example: `JSON.stringify([ 9, 5, 3])` takes an array and returns a string "[9,5,3]".
+It takes a JavaScript object and converts it to a string so for example: `JSON.stringify([ 9, 5, 3])` takes an array and returns a string "[9,5,3]".

 If the *JSON.parse()* function encounters an object key without surrounding quotes it complains and refuses to try to convert the string to an object.

 ### JSON, Persistence and Java Objects
 If the data you want to save includes references to Java objects then saving and loading of data will not work using the standard *persist()* function which is provided by ScriptCraft.
-The *persist()* function uses JSON's *stringify()* and *parse()* functions to save and load data, and these functions *only work with native Javascript objects*.
+The *persist()* function uses JSON's *stringify()* and *parse()* functions to save and load data, and these functions *only work with native JavaScript objects*.
 If you want to save Java objects, consider instead saving a unique identifier for that object.
 For example, instead of storing the *org.bukkit.entity.Player* object, store only the player's name.
 If you want to save a *Location* object then consider using the *utils* module's *locationToJSON()* and *locationFromJSON()* pair of functions for converting the *Location* Java object to and from JSON:

     var utils = require('utils');
     var locationAsJSON = utils.locationToJSON( player.location ); // convert from Java to JSON